 If you or your child are at risk of violence, or under threat of violence from a partner, spouse or ex, protection from the court should be sought in the form of a non-molestation order.
 This prohibits the offending party from further threatening, intimidating and harrassing behaviour and if the order is breached, becomes a criminal offence and could lead to their arrest and prosecution.

 An occupation order defines who and who cannot live in the home.
 The court also has the power to exclude a person from the area around the home to ensure the safety of the occupants and often is made in conjunction with a non-molestation order.
 If the order is breached, it is a contempt of court but these orders can sometimes also carry a power of arrest in the event of a breach.

 In Family Law proceedings, the court can make a number or orders and injunctions for various reasons such as to prevent the disposal or transference of assets to defeat a financial claim, freezing orders and search orders.
 Additionally, civil injunctions can be issued separately.
-Discuss your injunction requirements in confidence with our team of specialists.
+Discuss your injunction requirements in confidence with our team of experienced solicitors.